the-ashishjoseph/FII-Sectorwise-Investment-Analysis/README.md

 - `nsdl_sectorwise_auc.csv` — cleaned fortnightly AUC by sector.
 - `scrape_notebook.ipynb` — code used to scrape + clean the NSDL data.
 - `FII_investment_fortnightwise.pbix` — interactive Power BI dashboard.
--  `FII_investment_fortnightwise_dashboard_screenshot.pdf` - this screenshot gives overview of how dashboard look like.
+-  `FII_investment_fortnightwise_dashboard_screenshot.pdf` - this screenshot gives an overview of how the dashboard looks.
 - This `README.md` — clear data story and event-linked insights.

 ---